datagazers/dbx-labs/README.md

-# dababricks nbs for Pyspark
+# dbx nbs for Pyspark
 Databricks notebooks for revising PySpark Basics